 Electric Circuits Analysis I

+Prerequisite: ENT 330.
 Study of electronic circuits and semiconductor devices including: diodes, transistors, operational amplifiers, thyristors, etc. Physics of semiconductors, transistor biasing, and amplifier circuits.
 Laboratory exercises provide practical application of semiconductor circuit theory.
-Offered every fall semester.
+Offered every spring semester.

 Advanced Circuits Analysis

+Corequisite: ENT 341.
 This course analyzes digital logic systems and their components that are a major part of modern electrical technology including applications in computers, manufacturing, communication, control, and other engineering systems.
-Offered every fall semester
+Offered every spring semester.

 Prerequisite: ENT 345.

 This course introduced the theory and application of microprocessors and microcontrollers and develops proficiency in programming Assembly and C languages, interfacing, as well as prototyping and troubleshooting.
-Offered every spring semester.
+Offered every fall semester.